SogoKato/cert-win-remote-desktop/README.md

 ```

 Move `powershell/cert.ps1` to Windows directory.
 Use Expolorer or PowerShell command like this:

 ```
 cp \\wsl$\Ubuntu\home\<user>\cert-win-remote-desktop\powershell\cert.ps1 C:\Users\<win-user>\path\to\your\folder
 cd C:\Users\<win-user>\path\to\your\folder
 ```

 ...and execute command

 ```
 ./cert.ps1
 ```

-Open mmc.exe, File > Add Remove Snap-in > Certficates > Add > Computer Account > Local Computer > OK, expand your Personal/Certificates.
+Open mmc.exe, click File > Add Remove Snap-in > Certficates > Add > Computer Account > Local Computer > OK, expand your Personal/Certificates.
 If you can see domain name we just added, pfx cert was successfully added to your computer.
-Just in case, right-click on the item and choose All Tasks / Manage Private Keys, confirm there is `NETWORK SERVICE`.
+Just in case, right-click on the item and choose All Tasks > Manage Private Keys, confirm there is `NETWORK SERVICE`.

 Then, open regedit and expand `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp`, find `SSLCertificateSHA1Hash`.
 If hex values there are as same as values in `fingerprint.txt`, scripts have done their work without an error!